 - Be able to understand, speak, read and write German at an “Intermediate High / Advanced Low” level as defined by the proficiency criteria of the American Council on the Teaching of Foreign Languages.

-- Understand and respect cultural differences leading to effective interaction within a German-speaking society and in any culturally complex situation.
+- Understand and respect cultural differences, thus allowing them to interact effectively within a German-speaking society and in any culturally complex situation.

-- Develop strong analytical and critical thinking skills.
+- Have strong analytical and critical thinking skills.